 Museum Island (Bode Museum)

 This island is so-called because it incorporates a museum, cathedral, and art museum at the same time.
 It lies in the northern half of the Spree River and is also the site of the ancient city of Cölln.
-All the aforementioned facilities are located at close proximity to one another.
-For this reason, you will not really struggle to access them and will hence spend less of your time and effort in so doing.
+All the facilities mentioned above are in proximity to one another.
+For this reason, you will not struggle to access them and will hence spend less of your time and effort in so doing.

 Berliner Fernsehturm is probably the most notable of all the structures that dot the Berlin skyline.
 It is famously called the TV Tower in English and also stands as the tallest and visible of all the buildings in Germany.
 The structure has a revolving restaurant and a viewing platform at its zenith.

 In all, it measures 368m tall, has a viewing gallery at the 203m level and revolving restaurant at 207m.
 Do spare some time to eat and sightsee the city while at it.

 Charlottenburg Palace is one of the many buildings that were devoted to past rulers of Germany.
 This palace has its roots in the 17th century and has castles and gardens.
 It comes in the form of the Baroque summer palace and has enormous gardens, rooms packed with paintings, tapestries and porcelain.

 Its interior is very breathtaking and accords some excellent photo opportunities.
 Apart from learning a bit about Germany’s past, you will also take some beautiful photos of your memorialization.